About the KFS

 The mission of the KFS is to bring the best in independent, Canadian and foreign cinema to Kamloops.
 The Society’s series and festival bring film lovers together to experience the best in cinema.

 As well, the Society endeavours to promote and support filmmaking and related visual media in the Kamloops area by offering grants periodically throughout each year when able to do so.

 The Society is governed by a Constitution and By-laws, most recently updated in 2017.
-The 6-member Board of Directors meets monthly and the Society holds its Annual General Meeting in November each year.
+The 10 member Board of Directors meets monthly and the Society holds its Annual General Meeting in November each year.
 The KFS board of directors are as follows: